andriusstank/downhill/intro/part2.md

 f ✕ (a *^ u) = a *^ (f ✕ u)
 ~~~

+Multiplication `✕` distributes over additin on the other side, too,
-Linear maps form a vector space themselves:
+because linear maps form a vector space themselves:

 ~~~ {.haskell}
 (f ^+^ g) ✕ u = f ✕ u ^+^ g ✕ u
 (a *^ f) ✕ u = a *^ (f ✕ u)
 ~~~

-Those two equation can be seen as definition of vector arithmetic on linear maps.
-Or they could be assumed to be a part of axiomatic definition of `TensorMul`.

 A common case in backpropagation is domain of $f$ being scalar.
 We will name
-it $\mathbb{R}$ to make this text more intuitive, though actual type of it isn't
+it $\mathbb{R}$ to make this text more intuitive, though actual type of the scalar isn't
 really important.
-Gradient of variable $u \in U$ is a linear map $u^*: U \to \mathbb{R}$.
+Gradient of variable $u \in U$ in this case is a linear map $u^*: U \to \mathbb{R}$.
 Vector space of such linear maps is said to be *dual vector space* of $U$.
 Translating this to Haskell and choosing name `du` for $u^*$ gives